SoftwareEngineeringDaily/sedaily-front-end/README.md

 # install dependencies
 npm install

+# run backend (pulls images and runs containers with docker-compose)
+npm run backend:start

 # serve with hot reload at localhost:8080, using API and event service API running locally
 npm run dev

 # build for production with minification
 npm run build

-# build for production and view the bundle analyzer report
-npm run build --report

-# run integration tests (Work in Progress!)

-## interactive
-npm run dev
-# in another terminal
-npm run cy:open

-## end-to-end with backend api
+# run the built server from dist/server.js
-npm run test:e2e
+npm run start
 ```
-# npm start
-Note this is differnt than the stuff ran on heroku which is inside dist/package.json

-For detailed explanation on Vue.js webpack configuration, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+## Testing
+Currently we have end-to-end testing using [Cypress]().
+These tests should mimic the user's flow when interacting with the web app.

+Unit-style tests could be implemented later using [cypress-vue-unit-test](https://github.com/bahmutov/cypress-vue-unit-test)

+You can run all e2e tests in one command with `npm run test:e2e`.

+For developing and troubleshooting tests, using the Cypress interactive test-runner can be helpful.
+Both the Docker backend and a webpack dev server must be running.
+This can be done using `npm run backend:start && npm run dev`.
+In another terminal, run `npm run cy:open` to open Cypress.

+For further guidance on the what and how of Cypress testing please visit the Slack channel.

 ## Available API environments
-In order to speed up configuration, you can use the API and event stream API's in other environments:
+In order to speed up configuration for exploration or cosmetic changes, you can use the API and event stream API's in other environments.
+Any major development should be done against the local API so testing can be run/updated.
 ```
 # serve with hot reload at localhost:8080, using API running on staging
 npm run dev:api-staging